 ART are medical techniques that help couples conceive.
 These procedures involve either:

 - Donor eggs, sperm, or embryos

 Fertilization may occur either in the laboratory or in the uterus.
-In the United States, the number of live birth deliveries from ART has doubled in the last decade.
-Over 50,000 live births (deliveries of one or more infants) occur each year using ART.
-According to the Centers for Disease Control (CDC), over 1% of all babies born in the United States every year are conceived using ART.
+In the United States, over 68,000 live births (deliveries of one or more infants) occur each year using ART.
+According to the Centers for Disease Control (CDC), approximately 1.7% of all babies born in the United States every year are conceived using ART.

-Technically, the term ART refers only to fertility treatments, such as in vitro fertilization (IVF) and its variants, which handle both egg and sperm.
+Technically, the term ART refers only to fertility treatments, such as IVF and its variants, which handle both egg and sperm.

 Intrauterine Insemination (IUI)

 Artificial insemination (AI) involves placing the sperm directly in the cervix (called intracervical insemination) or into the uterus (called intrauterine insemination, or IUI).